ExchangeTF/etf/front-end/README.md

-# EXTF Frontend
+# ExchangeTF Frontend

-The EXTF Frontend is a React-based web application that interacts with the EXTF Smart Contract deployed on the XDC blockchain.
+The ExchangeTF Frontend is a React-based web application that interacts with the ExchangeTF Smart Contract deployed on the XDC blockchain.

 ## Project Structure